IvanGiacomoni/Iot-Individual-Assignments/code.md

 ```

 ## Switching mode (auto and manual)
-When the user send through the frontend the indication to switch mode, this indication is published on the switchMode/device/1 MQTT topic, and then received by our device.
-If we have to switch to manual mode, the periodical sampling is blocked and we are ready to receive indications related to actuators, otherwise if we are switching to auto, the periodical sampling is resumed.
+When the user send through the **frontend** the indication to **switch mode**, this indication is published on the **switchMode/device/1** MQTT topic, and then received by our device.
+If we have to switch to **manual** mode, the periodical sampling is blocked and we are ready to receive indications related to actuators, otherwise if we are switching to **auto**, the periodical sampling is resumed.

 ## Controlling the state of actuators
-In order to control the state of actuators, we can receive the indication from the frontend through the controlActuators/device/1 MQTT topic.
-What we are going to receive is the name of the actuator, the type of data it is related to (temperature or gas/smoke) and the action we need to do, so ON or OFF.
+In order to control the state of actuators, we can receive the indication from the **frontend** through the **magageActuators/device/1** MQTT topic.
+What we are going to receive is the **name of the actuator**, the **type of data** it is related to (temperature or gas/smoke) and the **action** we need to do, so ON or OFF.
 Particularly, the idea is that of only controlling buzzers, the red led and the blue led, because these are the actuators related to dangerous situations.
 All this code is managed in the *on_pub* function, and below I report the part of code related to temperature:

 ```
 if(strcmp(typeData, "temperature") == 0){